Etendo RX

 Once all properties are configured, compile the project:

-Customize your login screen in Branding > Universal Login in the Auth0 dashboard.
+Customize the login screen in Branding > Universal Login in the Auth0 dashboard.

 Info